hitchhq/hermes/README.md

 ## Use Cases

 **Case 1:**
-Forward messages in both directions, and use routes and middlewares.
+[+] Forward messages in both directions, and use routes and middlewares.

 **Case 2:**
-Forward messages from client to broker, and use routes and middlewares.
+[+] Forward messages from client to broker, and use routes and middlewares.

 **Case 3:**
-Forward messages from broker to client, and use routes and middlewares.
+[+] Forward messages from broker to client, and use routes and middlewares.

 **Case 4:**
-Don't forward messages.
+[+] Don't forward messages.
 Just listen broker, and use routes and middlewares.

 **Case 5:**
-Don't forward messages.
+[+] Don't forward messages.
 Just listen client, and use routes and middlewares.

+**Case 6:**
+[ ] Answer back to source from route handler.

 ## Features

 1. Routing and middlewares (Express-like)
 2. Forwarding messages from **Client** to **Broker** and viceversa (ability to cancel it from middlewares/routes)
+3. Ability to answer back to source from route handler or middleware.

 ## Architecture